You might think it would be obvious, but how to know if halloumi is off is actually a pretty common question.

 You can extend this period further by taking the cheese out of its original wrapper and placing it in a container of salt solution.

-Halloumi actually freezes quite well, and this applies equally whether the packet has been opened or not.
+Halloumi freezes quite well, and this applies equally whether the packet has been opened or not.

 If unopened, simply pop the entire block in the freezer.